Restoration ecology

 Nature Enhancement North Sea is working on large-scale oyster reef restoration in the North Sea.
 Stimulating the settlement of oyster larvae could significantly help to increase the effectiveness of measures.

-A coral reef produces sounds that free-floating coral larvae can hear.
-In fact, they are drawn to the sounds and settle near the sound source.
+A coral reef produces a rich soundscape that free-floating coral larvae can detect.
+In fact, they are drawn to the sounds and settle near the source.
 It has recently been discovered that oyster larvae also respond to reef sounds.
 What does an oyster reef in the Netherlands sound like, and does the reef sound differ from other locations in the North Sea?
 And what does that mean for oyster reef restoration?

-To answer these questions, we made sound recordings of an oyster reef in the Voordelta.
-We also developed a prototype offshore loudspeaker to play these sounds in the North Sea.
+To answer these questions, we recorded the soundscape of an oyster reef in the Voordelta.
+Then we developed a prototype offshore loudspeaker system capable of replaying these natural reef sounds in North Sea conditions.

-In this way, we are testing whether we can mimic natural underwater sounds to help young oysters find their ideal settlement site.
-This innovative method can help accelerate oyster reef restoration and, consequently, biodiversity in the North Sea.
+In this way, we tested whether we can mimick natural underwater soundscapes that can guide young oysters to find suitable settlement habitat.
+This innovative approach can help accelerate oyster reef restoration and, in turn, enhance biodiversity in the North Sea.

 Listen to an oyster reef in the North Sea